Mskat/FourPaws/README.md

 # FourPaws
 An app created as part of the Google Developer Android Basics Nanodegree Scholarship.
-First app created based on the skills got during the scholarship.
+The app created based on the skills got during the scholarship.

 An app being business card of the fictional business.